 • Gianni Agnelli, the former CEO of the Italian car company FIAT, used to spend his summer holidays with his family in Forte Dei Marmi.
 They owned the property of Villa Costanza, the current Hotel Augustus.
 His sister Susanna Agnelli, talked about those days by the sea in her book We Always Wore Sailor Suits.

-• Forte Dei Marmi became in the course of time “the place to be”.
+• Forte Dei Marmi became over time the place to be.
 And also the right place where to buy a villa.
 A few examples are the Italian inventor Guglielmo Marconi, Giorgio Armani, the director Luchino Visconti, and the famous Andrea Bocelli.
 We also mention other international names like the sculptor Henry Moore, the novelist Thomas Mann, and the writer Aldous Huxley.

 • In the Summer of 2014 and 2015, Andrea Bocelli opened the door of his Villa in Forte to host the exclusive dinner of the charity foundation Celebrity Fight Night.
 A long list of jet setters was invited drawing attention to Forte dei Marmi for a few days.
 With any luck, you could have crossed paths with the likes of Sophia Loren, David Foster, Reba McEntire, Lionel Richie, Zubin Meta, Larry King, John Legend, and George Clooney.